 The nursing associate role within England

-You may hear of a relatively new nursing role called nursing associate (NA).
+Nursing associates (NAs) are members of the nursing team.
 NAs work across all four fields of nursing: adult, children’s, mental health and learning disability.
 This role is designed to help bridge the gap between health care assistants and registered nurses.
 NA is a stand-alone role that will also provide a progression route into graduate level nursing.
 NAs work with people of all ages and in a variety of settings in health and social care.
-The role will contribute to the core work of nursing, freeing up registered nurses to focus on more complex clinical care.
+The role contributes to the core work of nursing, freeing up registered nurses to focus on more complex clinical care.

 The NA role is only available in England and is only recognised, regulated and registered in England by the NMC.
 All NA education courses are now part of the apprenticeship scheme and are approved by the NMC.
 There are a small number of Health Education England providers offering the course for fee paying students.